 Marla Bradshaw recognized the increasing need in her community and knew that meeting that need would require a greater level of resources.

-As Co-Chair of the Alexis de Tocqueville Society, along with her husband Steve Bradshaw, Marla helped to increase membership in the society's new Step-Up Program.
+As a past Co-Chair of the Alexis de Tocqueville Society, along with her husband Steve Bradshaw, Marla helped to increase membership in the society’s new Step-Up Program.